automara/content-pipeline/airtable-scripts.md

 //
 // This script sends a webhook to continue the pipeline after outline approval.
 // It triggers the generate-draft function in Inngest.
+//
+// IMPORTANT: The webhook URL must be /api/webhook/outline-approved
+// (NOT /api/webhook/start - that's for the first workflow step)

 let inputConfig = input.config();